metio/terraform-provider-k8s/docs/data-sources/hazelcast_com_hazelcast_v1alpha1_manifest.md

 - `scheduled_executor_services` (Attributes List) Scheduled Executor Service configurations, see https://docs.hazelcast.com/hazelcast/latest/computing/scheduled-executor-service (see [below for nested schema](#nestedatt--spec--scheduled_executor_services))
 - `scheduling` (Attributes) Scheduling details (see [below for nested schema](#nestedatt--spec--scheduling))
 - `serialization` (Attributes) Hazelcast serialization configuration (see [below for nested schema](#nestedatt--spec--serialization))
+- `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run Hazelcast cluster.
+More info: https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/
 - `sql` (Attributes) Hazelcast SQL configuration (see [below for nested schema](#nestedatt--spec--sql))
 - `tls` (Attributes) Hazelcast TLS configuration (see [below for nested schema](#nestedatt--spec--tls))
 - `user_code_deployment` (Attributes) User Codes to Download into CLASSPATH (see [below for nested schema](#nestedatt--spec--user_code_deployment))